Skip to main content

 • The index:

-The below index will index the value of document field 'ProductType'.
+The following index will index the value of document field 'ProductType'.

 This value will be the dynamic-index-field name on which you can query.